sfigg/commercialization-public/design/device-experiences/OEM-bitlocker.md

 # BitLocker drive encryption in Windows 10 for OEMs

-BitLocker drive encryption in Windows 10 consists of two parts.
-The first part is called BitLocker automatic device encryption.
+BitLocker drive encryption in Windows 10 consists of two parts: **BitLocker drive encryption** and **BitLocker automatic device encryption**.
+BitLocker drive encryption provides offline data and operating system protection by ensuring that the drive is not tampered with with the operating system is offline.
+BitLocker drive encryption uses a [Trusted Platform Module (TPM) 2.0](OEM-tpm.md) microchip, that support the Static Root of Trust Measurement as defined by the Trusted Computing Group.

 BitLocker automatic device encryption is automatically enabled with the right hardware configuration.
 When a user boots the PC for the first time and goes through the out-of-the-box experience, BitLocker automatic device encryption will automatically encrypt the operating system drive and any fixed data drive using BitLocker drive encryption.

 **Note:** BitLocker automatic device encryption is enabled only after users sign in with a **Microsoft Account** or an **Azure Active Directory** account.
 BitLocker automatic device encryption is not enabled with local accounts.

+##BitLocker drive encryption hardware requirements
+BitLocker drive encryption uses a system partition separate from the Windows partition.
+The BitLocker system partition must meet the following requirements.
+- The BitLocker system partition is configured as the active partition.
+- The BitLocker system partition must not be encrypted.
+- The BitLocker system partition must not be used to store user files.
+- The BitLocker system partition must have at least 100 MB of space, 50 MB of which is free.
+- The BitLocker system partition may be shared by the recovery partition.

+For more information about partitioning requirements, see [Hard Drives and Partitions](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/hard-drives-and-partitions).

 ## BitLocker automatic device encryption hardware requirements